gcallanan/savina-apps-in-cal/README.md

 # Savina Apps in CAL

-Run Savaina benchmarks using Tycho and the CAL actor language.
+Run Savina benchmarks using Tycho and the CAL actor language.

-To run all the experiemnts execute `python3 scripts/runExperiments.py` from the terminal.
+To run all the experiments execute `python3 scripts/runExperiments.py` from the terminal.
 Note this can take hours to run, so be ready.

-All apps here taken from the Savina Actor Benchmark paper.
+All apps here taken from the Savina Actor Benchmark paper:

 @inproceedings{10.1145/2687357.2687368,
     author = {Imam, Shams M. and Sarkar, Vivek},